Neural Network Example#

 Our goal in implementing ML-related features was to provide maximum flexibility.
 Although GAMSPy’s primary purpose is not neural network training, we wanted to demonstrate the process for those who are curious or need it for research.
 Implementing a “Mini-Batch Gradient Descent” training process would be very time-consuming and result in a non-introductory example.
 Therefore, we implemented a method that trains using just a single mini-batch of data, stopping after one mini-batch.

-We will train a neural network to classify handwritten digits from MNIST dataset.
 For this example we will use a simple feed-forward network since it is easier to implement and demonstrate.
 Our neural network has flattened images in the input layer, resulting in a 28x28 = 784 dimension.
 We will use a single hidden layer with 20 neurons, and the output layer will have 10 neurons corresponding to 10 digits.

 We start with the imports: